DragonMinded/libdragon/README.md

     npm run make clean

 The toolchain make command will be only run at the root-level.
-Use -C flag to make a directory instead;
+Additonal parameters are passed down to the make command.
+Also keep in mind that `--` is necessary for anything more complicated.
+For example use -C flag to make a directory instead;

-    npm run make -C your/path
+    npm run make -- -C your/path

 Please note that the path should be unix-compatible, so you should not use auto completion on non-unix systems.